msrosenberg/fiddlercrab.info/ReadMe.txt

 (i) references.html
 This is an html file containing all of the references in the database, already properly formatted for web display.
 It is exported into html output from Endnote.
 The references are in the same exact order as found in the references_cites.txt file.
 This html page is not used directly on the site: rather, the pre-formatted references are extracted from this file and output into various pages on the site as necessary.

+(j) morphology.txt
+Contains primary data for the morphological descriptions on the site.

 --
 (2) CreateKML.py